 Mask Policy and Service Changes

 The COVID-19 pandemic has changed how we work, live and operate.
-To help keep you, our visitors and our staff safe, we've added new protocols to our current safety measures to prevent the spread of COVID-19.
+Here, we keep you, our visitors and our staff informed on our current safety measures to prevent the spread of COVID-19.

 On this page, you can learn about our visitor guidelines, mask policy and service changes due to COVID-19.
-Check back frequently to stay up-to-date on any coronavirus safety measures.
+Check back frequently for the latest updates on any coronavirus safety measures.

 Guidelines for visiting the health system

 To protect our patients, visitors and staff, we have important safety guidelines for visitors and others accompanying patients to appointments.

 If your healthcare needs will be met at one of the following locations, please review its visitor policy: